Updated: March 7, 2020

 Let me preface the list with a bit of dog owner etiquette.
 Most business owners mentioned the dog should be friendly, on a leash, and the dog owner should be prepared to clean up their dog’s waste.
 In my opinion, that’s only reasonable!

 While many of these businesses allow dogs outside only, there are plenty of fun outdoor events and outdoor seating areas.
 In no particular order, here are 13 dog-friendly places in Lake Erie Wine Country.

-- The Straw Hat Ice Cream & Sundae Shop in North East, PA is a popular walk-up ice cream stand where pups have their very own menu item.
-Called “The Doggie Bowl,” this vanilla ice cream served with a slice of “pupperoni” and a dog biscuit is available for purchase any day of the week.
-OR you can stop by for a FREE doggie treat on Wednesdays.
-Of course, I like to treat myself to some Penn State Creamery ice cream when I get my dog a treat.
+- The Straw Hat Sundae Shop in North East, PA is a popular walk-up ice cream stand where pups have their very own FREE menu item.
+Called “The Doggie Bowl,” it’s vanilla ice cream served with a dog treat on top.
+Of course, I like to treat myself to some Penn State Creamery ice cream when I take my Shiba Inu (Koda) for a treat.
 Local dogs highly recommend this place.
 Open year round.

-- Lakeview Wine Cellars in North East is dog-friendly as long as the dog is friendly and on a leash.
+- Lakeview Wine Cellars in North East, PA is dog-friendly as long as the dog is friendly and on a leash.
+Does your dog like jazz and blues?
 Check the website for a schedule of May and June outdoor concert events on Saturday evenings.
 You can bring a camp chair and enjoy some live blues or jazz with your dog.
 Wine is available for purchase during the event.
 (Please do not bring your own alcohol.)

 - Quincy Cellars in Ripley, NY allows leashed dogs on the outside grounds, as long as you clean up any dog waste.